pchmieli/casskop/test/kuttl/storage-upsize/openebs-lvm-on-kind.md

 Online PVC expansion allows you to resize persistent volume claims without restarting pods.
 This is useful for testing applications that need to handle storage expansion dynamically.

+In casskop domain it is used to test the storage upsize feature.
+This feature requires online PVC expansion capability from the underlying storage provider which is available on all major cloud providers.

 ## Prerequisites

 - Docker installed and running